Bashpoet/stochastic-dream-weaver/README.md

 A C++ program that generates evocative, dream-like text inspired by mathematical concepts, stochastic processes, and the poetry of Samuel Taylor Coleridge.

+The beauty of this program is that it leverages randomization throughout - from the selection of concepts to the specific values used within descriptions - so every run will produce unique outputs.
+The mathematical underpinnings ensure that while the text is generative and stochastic, it maintains meaningful structure through the Markov transitions and mathematical frameworks.

 ## Overview

 This program creates surreal, poetic descriptions by merging mathematical concepts with literary aesthetics.
 It combines: